elixir-search/searchex/test/notes/adapter_design.md

 Misc
 - Adapters can be chained
 - Searchex itself is an adapter -> P2P document streaming
-- Docsources can be nested
+- Docsrcs can be nested

     Database <- Archive <- Document